enatsek/Debian-Ubuntu/README.md

 - OtherLinuxesOnDebianUbuntu: Basic management of Debian, Ubuntu, Red Hat, OpenSuse, Alpine and Devuan distributions.

-- AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
+- NginxOnDebianUbuntu: Installing and configuring Nginx on Debian and Ubuntu server.
 With sample configuration and SSL support.

 - SystemdOnDebianUbuntu: Basic systemd tutorial.